The Best Shorts for Moms

 Best Shorts for Moms, Summer 2017

 My current favorites are these AG Hailey in White Restored with the 3½” inseam.
 (The Hailey comes in other washes as well.)
 I’ve had these for several years so I’m glad they still sell them!
 The fit is fantastic, and they hold up great.
-Unfortunately, they’re pricey.
-It helps that they’re 30% off, but they are final sale.
+Unfortunately, they’re pricey, but they often go on sale.

 Another nice pair of shorts that is less expensive and still fits great is the Kut from the Kloth Gidget denim shorts.
 These have a frayed hem and a 4″ inseam, and they’re available in other denim washes and colors as well.
 You can see me wearing them here.
 (I clearly have a thing for blue tops with white shorts!)
 I have these in the size 6, for reference.
 There’s more of this look in this post.

 For an even more affordable style, I found these Mossimo Mid Rise Midi Shorts at Target at the recommendation of another blogger.
-These also have a 4″ inseam, and they come in olive green and pale pink as well a dark denim wash and a light denim wash.
+These also have a 4″ inseam.
 (And yes that’s another blue shirt.
 I really need to expand my horizons!)
 I did size up to the 8 in these, and they’re perfect.
 You can see more of this look in this post.

 I personally like this raw flip cuff better than the double-roll cuff.
 I feel like it looks more modern.
 I also prefer it to the frayed hem because those are super casual and sort of remind me of Daisy Duke, haha!
 I still wear the frayed hem shorts, but my favorite look right now in denim shorts is the raw flip cuff.